Everton F.C.: Ownership and finances

+On 21 June 2024, Everton announced an exclusivity agreement with the Friedkin Group, owners of Serie A club A.S.
+Roma.
+On 23 September 2024, Everton and the Friedkin Group released a joint statement that an agreement on the terms of sale had been reached pending approval from the Premier League, the Football Association and the Financial Conduct Authority.
+On 14 December, Friedkin officially received approval from the Premier League to acquire Everton, and five days later he officially acquired the club.

+In July 2025, the club's majority owners, The Friedkin Group, launched Pursuit Sports, a dedicated multi-club management vehicle to oversee their football properties, including Everton and A.S.
+Roma.
+Pursuit Sports is led by CEO Dave Beeston and is intended to provide strategic, data-driven support across the clubs while maintaining their individual identities.

 Figures taken from 2013 to 2014 accounts.

+Total amount of shares owned by board members will remain at 128,781 until further clarification regarding the future of late Chairman Bill Kenwright CBE's shares in the club.

 Shirt sponsors and manufacturers

-Since the 2020-21 season the club's primary shirt sponsor has been Cazoo, after the club announced the early termination of the previous deal with SportPesa in February 2020.
-The sponsorship does not extent to the club's women's team, who for the first time are able to sign their own shirt sponsor.
-Previous sponsors include SportPesa (2017–20), Chang Beer (2004–17) Hafnia (1979–85), NEC (1985–95), Danka (1995–97), one2one (1997–2002) and Kejian (2002–04).
-For the 2008–09 season, Everton sold junior replica jerseys without the current name or logo of its main sponsor Chang beer, which followed a recommendation from the Portman Group that alcoholic brand names be removed from kits sold to children.
+Since the 2022–23 season, the club's primary shirt sponsor has been online betting company Stake.com, after the club announced the early termination of the previous deal with SportPesa in February 2020.
+Partners with Stake became a club-record sponsorship deal.
+Ahead of the Premier League season, the Stake.com features on the front of the men's and women's playing shirts as well as appearing on screens and media backdrops at Goodison Park and Finch Farm.
+The sponsorship does not extend to the club's women's team, who for the first time are able to sign their own shirt sponsor.
+Previous sponsors include Cazoo (2020–2022), SportPesa (2017–20), Chang Beer (2004–17) Hafnia (1979–85), NEC (1985–95), Danka (1995–97), one2one (1997–2002) and Kejian (2002–04).
+For the 2008–09 season, Everton sold junior replica jerseys without the current name or logo of their main sponsor Chang beer, which followed a recommendation from the Portman Group that alcoholic brand names be removed from kits sold to children.

-Everton's current kit manufacturers since the 2020–21 season are Hummel, after a previous deal with Umbro was terminated early by the club.
+Everton's kit manufacturers from 2020-2024 were Hummel, after a previous deal with Umbro was terminated early by the club.
 Umbro have been the club's kit manufacturer four times (1974–83, 1986–2000, 2004–09, and 2014–20).
 Other previous manufacturing firms are Le Coq Sportif (1983–86, 2009–12), Puma (2000–04) and Nike (2012–14).
+After Everton's contract with Hummel ended at the end of the 2023-24 season, on June 14, 2024 the club entered a multi-year agreement with UK based kit manufacturer Castore.

 The club currently has two 'megastores': one located near Goodison Park on Walton Lane named 'Everton One' and one located in the Liverpool One shopping complex named 'Everton Two', which gives the second store the address 'Everton Two, Liverpool One'.

-Managers

-The club's current manager is Sean Dyche.
-There have also been four caretaker managers, and before 1939 the team was selected by either the club secretary or by committee.
-The club's longest-serving manager has been Harry Catterick, who was in charge of the team from 1961 to 1973 for 594 first team matches.
-The Everton manager to win the most domestic and international trophies is Howard Kendall, who won two First Division championships, the 1984 FA Cup, the 1985 UEFA Cup Winners' Cup, and three FA Charity Shields.